 Stress

-Stress triggers the release of pro-inflammatory cytokines and cortical-releasing hormones, leading to increased cortisol levels.
-Cortisol is a stress hormone that prompts inflammation and increases sebum production.
+Stress may trigger the release of pro-inflammatory cytokines and cortical-releasing hormones, leading to increased cortisol levels.
+Cortisol is a stress hormone that can prompt inflammation and increase sebum production.
 Studies show an association between emotional stress and acne.

 Poor Sleep

-Poor sleep also increases cortisol levels.
+Poor sleep may also increase cortisol levels.
 One study suggests a correlation between sleep quality, stress, and acne severity through various physiological and psychological mechanisms.

 Environmental Factors

-Frequent touching of facial areas can transfer bacteria and microbes from hands to hair follicles and pores, risking inflammation and infection.
+Frequent touching of facial areas can transfer bacteria and microbes from hands to hair follicles and pores, increasing the risk of inflammation and infection.

 Additionally, certain cosmetic products containing irritative or occlusive ingredients can clog pores, including skincare products and lip cosmetics.
-Similarly, fragrances may cause irritation and allergic reactions, leading to acne.
+Similarly, fragrances may cause irritation and allergic reactions, which could lead to acne.

 Oral hygiene products may also have irritative ingredients like alcohol in mouthwashes or fluorides and sodium lauryl sulfate in toothpaste.